The Ultimate VIPKID Props Guide: What You Need to be Successful

 2. Using props helps you create a quality learning environment.

 The parents, who have chosen you as their child’s teacher, have paid a lot of money for your time.
 (This fact is always in the back of my mind as I’m teaching.)

-And to create an immersive environment focused on our students’ needs, we are going to need printable props.
-So, which props are the best?
+And to create an immersive environment focused on our students’ needs, we’re going to need printable props.
+But, which props are the best?

-The Best VIPKid Props for EVERY LEVEL
+The 4 Best VIPKid Props for ANY LEVEL

 However, more recently I’ve found myself using the 10, 20, 30, 40, 50, 60, 70, 80, 90 cards during the lessons on skip counting.
 And although the numbers go up to 100, the cards are numbered on both sides so there are only 50 cards in the set.